emre-unaldi/Book-Adviser-AI-App/Readme.md

 <div align="center"><h1> :sparkles: BOOK ADVICER PROJECT :sparkles: </h1> </div>
 <div align="center"><h2> 🚥 FULL STACK AI PROJECT 🚥 </h2> </div>

+## Introduction
+> This backend project is booted with [Java Spring Boot](https://spring.io)

+> This frontend project is booted with [React.js - Vite](https://react.dev/)

+> This project is a full-stack AI project using Spring Boot AI and front-end coded in Reactjs.
+The purpose of this project is to list similar books with their features in relation to the entered book data.

 ## Technology stacks